Get Your Tickets

 Don’t miss out on seeing this fantastic line up of artists perform live.

-A strictly limited number of Early Bird tickets now available.
+A strictly limited number of tickets are available.

 Live Music Line Up

 Scroll to explore the artists

 Amidst smooth harmonies, rhythms inspired by a strong family lineage of Polynesian performance, and unassuming grooves that work a gradual, smile-inducing high through even a casual listener, Bobby Alu tunes have a way of sneaking into the subconscious and taking up residence.
 Though it’s not all palm trees and daydreams from the Australian singer, ukulele-strummer and drummer –there’s a robust energy in Alu’s mastery of traditional Samoan log drums, and a vitality to his songwriting that nods to world, roots and pop intelligence.

 The Chocolate Strings